Master of Arts in Teaching

 The program is based on the assumption that, through a curriculum carefully balanced in theory and practice, participants can acquire the knowledge and skills needed for teaching general and/or special education students.
 The program is completed with a yearlong internship or supervised teaching experience guided both by a member of the Goucher faculty and by a cooperating or helping teacher at a professional development school (PDS).

-Earn your M.Ed. in the format that works for you: online, in person, hybrid, or accelerated online.
+Earn your degree in the format that works for you: online, in person, hybrid, or accelerated online.

 Meeting Modern Standards

 Designed to prepare well-qualified teachers, this intensive program develops the skills to meet the following standards:

 - Planning shows content knowledge and embraces developmental and diverse student needs

 - Management for student behavior maximizes a positive learning environment

 - Instructional practices complement student needs and encourage problem-solving and critical thinking